Man with a plan: Engineer presents ‘roadmap’ for pure water

 Town Assessor Craig Wood said his office has “not seen real estate values affected” by water issues since potential buyers know to expect negative reports.

-On mandating advanced nitrogen-reducing septic systems, Mr. Cronin said it’s not likely the country legislature will enact legislation.
+On mandating advanced nitrogen-reducing septic systems, Mr. Cronin said it’s not likely the county legislature will enact legislation.
 Unlike the East End, there are public sewers in many parts of western Suffolk, so there’s little incentive to pass a law that would mainly benefit the East End.
 He noted it was up to Southampton, East Hampton, Southold and Shelter Island to find the “political will” to legislate on septic systems.

-The issue of taking county water as supposed to the Island’s system of wells was discussed.
+The issue of taking county water as opposed to the Island’s system of wells was discussed.
 Public water is “not the end-all and be-all,” Mr. Cronin said, and that “we have something small and manageable here.”

 Mr. Gerth agreed.
 “Public water won’t bail us out,” he said.